PET HEALTH

 Degenerative myelopathy in dogs is a disease that results in the progressive deterioration of the spinal cord.
 There’s no known cause, although it’s suspected that it stems from a genetic mutation.1

-DM isn’t one of the most common dog diseases and only has a prevalence rate of 0.19%.2 But for pet parents who find themselves in that group, it can be a devastating diagnosis.
+DM isn’t one of the most common dog diseases and only has a prevalence rate of 0.19%.2 But for pet parents who find themselves in that group, it’s a devastating diagnosis.

 To put it into perspective, degenerative myelopathy in dogs mirrors amyotrophic lateral sclerosis (ALS, also known as Lou Gehrig's Disease) in humans.
-Affected canine patients share the same genetic mutation as humans with ALS.3 Both DM and ALS are fatal.
+Affected canine patients share similar genetic mutations as humans with ALS.
+Both DM and ALS are fatal.3

 Which breeds are most at risk for DM?